Nsanje District: Economy

 Major income comes from small holder farming.
 Maize, millet, sorghum, rice, sweet potatoes, beans and cotton are all grown using almost entirely rain fed agriculture.

 Maize is grown in marshes post rain season; Nsanje Boma they grow around Ndindi marsh area, Bangula they use Chisamba and Makhanga marshes.

 Nsanje district has a lot of livestock; cattle, goats, sheep, domesticated birds.
-Most of the rich people in Nsanje they accumulated their wealth through livestock farming.
+Most of the rich people in Nsanje accumulated their wealth through livestock farming.
 Major buyer of cattle in the Nsanje District is Sidik Mia.
 Fishing is another economic activity that sustains lives of many.

 Nsanje was devastated by a flood in January 2015.
 A 20-kilometre-long vein of cropland on the east bank of the Shire River was overwhelmed, destroying resources needed to sustain the population for a year.
 Other areas of Malawi were also devastated by flood around this time.

 Demographics

 At the time of the 2018 Census of Malawi, the distribution of the population of Nsanje District by ethnic group was as follows: